rbind/deleeuw/content/post/sixth.md

 });
 </script>
 <!--more-->
 I use majorization in many of my papers.
 So maybe a short general introduction is useful.
-The problem we try to solve is to construct convergent and stable iterative algorithm to minimize a function `$f$` over a set `$X$`.
+The problem we try to solve is to construct a convergent and stable iterative algorithm to minimize a function `$f$` over a set `$X$`.

 An algorithm is a map `$A$` from `$X$` into `$X$`